My Approach to Boudoir Photography Editing in Photoshop

 How I Keep Every Edit Honest, Beautiful, and True to You

 Let’s be real, Photoshop has a reputation.
 And in boudoir photography, it’s easy to assume every photo is filtered and reshaped until it barely resembles the real person.
-That’s not how I work.
+That’s simply not how I work.

 My approach to editing is simple and intentional.
 I’m here to enhance what’s already beautiful, not erase what makes you uniquely you.
 I’ll clean up distractions, adjust lighting, and gently polish where it’s needed, but you’ll still recognize yourself in every image, just looking like you on your best day.